blueskyCommunity/aozora/getting-started.md

 2) Become a Topic editor!
 Maintain Markdown docs in each channel with key links, and check them periodically into our gitlab (ping me for perms)

-3) Join a Working Group  (see below)
+3) Join a Working Group - check out the discussions in the discord, or look through [working groups](https://gitlab.com/bluesky-community/flow/-/tree/main/WORKING_GROUPS)

 4) Pop in to a discussion or offer to sync up - see https://join.whatscookin.us/circle/bluesky-community You can make offers here, and plan them when someone is interested in joining you.

-** Working Groups **

-Look under the WORKING GROUPS header in the discord to see what areas people are working on, or examine the checked in documents in the repo under [working groups](https://gitlab.com/bluesky-community/flow/-/tree/main/WORKING_GROUPS)

-Use Cases is an essential one that does not require heavy tech background.

 ** Structure **